Anku5hk/Programmers_guide_to_Python/book.md

 my_var2 = 20
 my_var3 = 30
 def some_fun():
-  # declaring my_var1 as global, so now it can be modified for global scope
+  # declaring my_var1 as global, so now my_var1 is not a local variable, it can accessed/modified for global scope
   global my_var1
   # accessing a global scope variable, works fine
   print(my_var3) # 30